 It is estimated that approximately 1 in 3 adults who contract chickenpox will develop shingles at some point in their lifetime.
-If you have a weakened immune system, your risk is up to 15 times higher than that of the general population.
+If you have a weakened immune system, your risk of getting shingles or having a more severe form of the disease is much higher.

 Sources & Citations

 1. Australian Government, Department of Health.
 The Australian Immunisation Handbook.
 Zoster (herpes zoster).
 Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/zoster-herpes-zoster (accessed 19 March 2020).